 19. Which 1970s TV show popularized the catchphrase “Dy-no-mite!”?

-20. Which car model, released in 1970, was the first vehicle to use a rotary engine?
+20. Which car model, released in 1970, was the most popular vehicle to use a rotary engine?

 21. What 1970s television series focused on the adventures of the crew aboard a 23rd-century starship?